Interior and Showroom Design

 Italian Design Contemporary Trends.

 The objective of the course is to provide you with the tools for identifying, reading, and analyzing the main European trends in product, furniture, interior, fashion design, colours, materials, and finishing.

-During this course students will get an overview of the historical evolution of the commercial spaces.
+During this course you will get an overview of the historical evolution of the commercial spaces.
 Trends and design languages from the Roman period (III century B.C.) to XXI century will be investigated.
-Students will also become aware and focus on the role that the multisensory and psychological aspects of interior design play inside the commercial spaces.
+You will also become aware and focus on the role that the multisensory and psychological aspects of interior design play inside the commercial spaces.